NuttaneeKnight/ServiceNow/snDeveloper.md

     - Set a value on the form
     - confirmation on submit

-What are we going to learn
-- What is client side scripting
-- Where to use Client side scripting
+# Where to use Client Side Scripting
-- Client side API and Methods
+- Ajax Client Scripts
+- UI Policy
+- Service Catalog UI Policy
-- Use cases of Client side scripting
+- Client Scripts
-//37.23
+- UI Actions
+- UI Context Menus
+- Validations Scripts

+//38.50